 Timer: Measures custom duration in the ad, for example, the amount of time a game was played.

-In SAS, you configure custom interactions on the asset level and displayed accordingly in linked master and placement ads.
+In AAS, you configure custom interactions on the asset level and displayed accordingly in linked master and placement ads.

 Important: To see the custom interactions section, the ad must include at least one custom interaction coded in it.
 (Note that this does not include

 EB.clickthrough() without any parameters, since this is a default click-through.)
 In addition, the ad format must allow custom interactions.

 Once a custom interaction has been added, you can perform a set of specific actions relevant only to that level.
 For example, you can add custom interactions only on the asset level, not on the ad level.

 The following workflow displays the custom interaction actions according to their location in AAS.

 Note: Custom interactions are not available and cannot be applied in the standard banner ad format.
 They will not be tracked in AAS, appear in reports, or be available in the ad view in AAS even if they are added in the ad code.